jfvilasPersonal/oberkorn/docs/ingins/ingins-traefik-setup.md

 # Traefik setup
-This document will guide you thru the process of installing and configuring a Traefik ingress controller in order to test JWTA.
+This document will guide you thru the process of installing and configuring a Traefik ingress controller in order to test Oberkorn.

 ## Install Traefik
 Installing traefik is real simple.
 The only issue you can find is to have a clear documentation for a simple kubernetes deploymment.
-This guide includes all the steps for deploying Traefik v2.10 for testing JWTA.
+This guide includes all the steps for deploying Traefik v2.10 for testing Oberkorn.

 ### Step 1. the basics
 Create Namespace, ClusterRole and Service Account